uchr/ToDoInfo/readme.md

 * Sum of ages for each list
 * The five oldest task
 * Rotten tasks.
 This is a list with 🥱🤢 task

+You can use `#todo-info-skip` in the task note to skip the task when measuring of list ages.